jazzfan2/helper_scripts/README.md

 'Enhanced Motif Window Manager' (EMWM) is a great project by Alexander Pampuchin (https://fastestcode.org/), under LGPLv3 and MIT Licenses, providing a functional and 'classic' looking graphical environment for UNIX-like systems, somewhat reminiscent of the Common Desktop Environment (CDE).
 Among other useful applications that are part of EWMWM is a file-manager called 'XFile'.

-I like EMWM's configurability, which inspired me to develop a set of auxilliary scripts, to further extend its behaviour and ease of use by adding some more features.
+I like EMWM's configurability, which inspired me to develop a set of auxilliary scripts to further extend its behaviour and ease of use, by adding some more features.
 As of now, the following tools are available (more to come!):

 ## changedir.sh